wandyezj/wandyezj.github.io/docs/_posts/2023-01-10-api-design-pattern-options-argument.md

 f("one", "two", true, true, "three");
 ```

-## Conclusion
+## Consider

-1. Which option is easier to understand?
+1. Which option is easier to comprehend?
 1. Which option is easier to use?
-1. Which option is easier to extend or modify?
+1. Which option is easier to modify?